WhoIsJack/DySTrack/docs/source/index.rst

 Some advantages of DySTrack over other tools include:

 1. **Minimal interface with the microscope**

    * Can interface with any microscope control software that has basic macro/automation support
    * No specialized custom microscope setup or custom control software required
    * Allows easy switching/reuse of the same image analysis pipeline; no lock-in to vendor ecosystems

 2. **Simple and modular python tool**

-    * Usable, understandable, and extendable for a large and growing fraction of life scientists
+   * Usable, understandable, and extendable for a large & growing fraction of life scientists

 3. **Custom python image analysis pipelines**

    * Python is the *de facto* standard for both basic and advanced bioimage analysis
    * DySTrack lets you use it to automate your microscopes!